More than 535 arrested so far in Capitol riot case, while more than 300 suspects remain unidentified

 As law enforcement continues to round up alleged rioters, here's what CBS News has learned about those who were arrested:

-So far, at least 16 defendants have pleaded guilty.
-Five defendants, including three Oath Keepers, have agreed to cooperate with the government.
-At least 11 others have pleaded guilty to misdemeanor charges, and one man who took a selfie in the Senate chamber pleaded guilty to obstruction of an official proceeding.
+So far, at least 18 defendants have pleaded guilty.
+At least six defendants, including three Oath Keepers, have agreed to cooperate with the government.
+At least 13 have pleaded guilty to misdemeanors only, while two have pleaded guilty to single counts of felony obstruction.

 Two defendants have been sentenced for misdemeanor charges: Anna Morgan-Lloyd was sentenced to three years probation and no jail time, and Michael Curzio was sentenced to six months imprisonment, although the courts credited him for the approximately six months he had already spent incarcerated as he waited for the courts to hear his case.